“LIGO” Documentary: "I don't think I have ever seen a better presentation of how science is done.”

 — Tom Stoppard, HAPGOOD

 In 2015, The LIGO Scientific Collaboration made the historic discovery of two coalescing black holes and the waves of curved space, gravitational waves, that erupted out of this cosmic explosion.
-And then, just two years later, LIGO’s Rai Weiss, Kip Thorne and Barry Barish went on to win the Nobel Prize in Physics.
+It was the first discovery in what Kip Thorne called the violdent “warped side” of the universe, invisible to our observatories and space based cameras.
+And then, just two years later, Thorne, Rai Weiss and Barry Barish won the Nobel Prize in Physics for LIGO.

 The discovery made by LIGO's two giant detectors in Louisiana and Eastern Washington State was the culmination of a half-century-long search.

-Kip Thorne knew as early as 1978 that according to theory, LIGO would have to reach a sensitivity of 10-to-the-minus 18 meters in its measurement of the movement of the mirrors.
+Kip knew as early as 1978 that according to theory, LIGO would have to reach a sensitivity of 10-to-the-minus 18 meters in its measurement of the movement of the mirrors suspended at each end of each arm of each observatory.
 That is one with 17 zeros in front of it.
-(The gravitational waves sweep across the observatories, stretching and squeezing the arms — with their mirrors at each end — infinitesimally.
-The measurement of that change in the distance between the mirrors is the measurement of the event’s signal.)

-It was based on Werner Heisenberg's famous uncertainty principle of 1927, one of the pillars of quantum physics, which said that in a quantum world the precise continuous measurement of subatomic particles, such as photons, the particles of light, was impossible.
-Because, once the position of a particle was measured, the uncertainty of its momentum or movement must accordingly increase, and vice versa.
-These gravity waves are the elusive messengers from a realm of the universe that is invisible to our satellite cameras and Earth-based telescopes: The violent warped side.
-Warped such that LIGO is now finding almost one collision of black holes every day somewhere in the vast depth of space and time in the visible universe.
+It was based on Werner Heisenberg's famous uncertainty principle of 1927, one of the pillars of quantum physics, which said that in a quantum world the precise continuous measurement of subatomic particles, such as electrons, or photons, the particles of light, was impossible.
+Because, once the position of a particle was measured, the uncertainty of its momentum or movement must be unknown, and vice versa.

-Bringing a measurement at the level of seeing one hair 25 trillion miles away to distances on Earth itself would be like measuring a subatomic particle 10,000 times smaller than a proton in the nucleus of an atom.
-A quantum measurement, indeed
+Bringing a measurement at the level of seeing one hair 25 trillion miles away to distances on Earth itself was like measuring a subatomic particle 10,000 times smaller than a proton in the nucleus of an atom.
+A quantum measurement, indeed.

-So all continuous measurement here is uncertain.
-Everything is probability.
-A cloud of probabilities to only estimate these specific qualities of the laser light measuring the gravitational waves.
+So all continuous measurement here would be uncertain.
+Everything would be probability.
+A cloud of probabilities to only estimate the specific qualities of the laser light measuring the gravitational waves.

 In 2024, more than five decades later, LIGO succeeded in breaking this theoretically insurmountable barrier, known as the Standard Quantum Limit.
 This is the story of that astonishing achievement.